Ratanabon Pagoda

 Ratanabon Temple (ရတနာပုံဘုရား /my/, lit. 'pile of jewels') is a solid Buddhist stupa in Mrauk U, Rakhine State, Western Myanmar.
 The pagoda is located at the northeast corner of the Shite-thaung Temple.

-According to local legends, it is said to have jewels and images enshrined in the central stupa, but none have ever been found.
+According to local legends, it has jewels and images enshrined in the central stupa, but none have ever been found.

 It was built in 1612 by King Min Khamaung and his wife.